 A precocious talent, Lyle was just 16 when he made his Open debut at Royal Lytham & St Annes in 1974.

 Although he missed the next two Championships, a run of 42 successive appearances then followed from 1977 onwards.

-Lyle was exempt up to his 60th birthday as a result of his success in 1985 at Royal St George’s, where he ended a 16-year wait for a British Champion Golfer.
+Lyle was exempt up to his 60th birthday as a result of his success at Royal St George’s in 1985, where he ended a 16-year wait for a British Champion Golfer.

 He was given the honour of hitting the opening tee shot in his final appearance at Carnoustie in 2018.

 46 appearances from 1956 to 2001 - Champion Golfer in 1959, 1968 and 1974